jbuzzanco/travel-journal/README.md

 ## Code scaffolding

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build